 Claims associated with wrongful death must be filed within a certain period after death.
 With the need to file a complaint within a limited time frame, it is best to hire a private detective or investigator to collect the evidence required to substantiate the allegations.

-We recommend contacting a qualified attorney if you have questions about wrongful death lawsuits.
+We recommend contacting a qualified attorney with questions about wrongful death lawsuits.